Alicepinch/bakemyday/README.md

 ### UserProfile

-- The UserProfile model is connected to the User model that is created by Allauth when a user registers
+- The UseProfile is created on registration for each user and the Foreiign key in this model is the User model that is created by Allauth when a user registers an account.
-- The default fields are fields that will populate if a user has saved information, this pre-populates shipping details when a user order's again.
+- The UserProdile stores the default fields which will populate if a user has saved information at checkout, this pre-populates shipping details when a user order's again.

 ### Order and Order Item